stephencweiss/stephencharlesweiss.com/content/blog/2019-04-13/currying-an-introduction-with-function-declarations-and-expressions.md

 ) // The typeof addByTwo and addByThree --> function function
 ```

-It’s important to note that at the point of assignment, `addByTwo` and `addByThree` are _functions_.
+It's important to note that at the point of assignment, `addByTwo` and `addByThree` are _functions_.

 This is great because it means that we invoke them!
 We can see this by hopping back into our console and testing it: